 Hip replacement has become a common and safe procedure -- about 285,000 people in the U.S. get a new hip each year.
 Good preparation can speed your recovery after surgery and help ensure a successful result.

-Here are 10 ways to prepare for your hip replacement surgery.
+Here are some ways to prepare for your hip replacement surgery.

 - Learn about the procedure.
 Before you check into the hospital, learn everything you can about hip replacement surgery, the type of replacement joints available, and the details of recovery.
 Check out reputable web sites such as the American Academy of Orthopaedic Surgeons (AAOS) or the American Association of Hip and Knee Surgeons (AAHKS).